elastic/package-spec/README.md

 ## Supported assets

 For a quick overview, these are the assets typically found in an Elastic Package.
-The package spec will always contain the fully up-to-date list.
+The Package Spec will always contain the fully up-to-date list.

 * Elasticsearch
   * Ingest Pipeline